jSwAggy01/C-Sharp-Notes-Projects/1-Write-Your-First-Code-Using-CSharp/01-basics.md

 # Write Your First C# Code

 C# is essentially Microsoft's version of C++.
 It is considered a high-level programming language, whereas C++ is more low-level by today's standards since it has no automatic memory management.
-This is also save for the fact that the definition for what a low-level programming language is, has changed since its inception of computer science.
+This is also save for the fact that the definition for what a low-level programming language is, has changed since its inception in computer science.

 ## Basic Syntax